-A month later this low tide pool yielded D. montereyensis, R. pulchra, and Hermissenda crassicornis.
+A month later, this low tide pool yielded D. montereyensis, R. pulchra, and Hermissenda crassicornis.

-Shy Rostanga pulchra just couldn’t relax.
+Shy Rostanga pulchra couldn’t relax.

-I mentioned earlier that my wait to see H. crassicornis was years-long.
+I mentioned earlier that my wait to see H. crassicornis was years long.
 It started during my freshman zoology class.
 One of our texts was Between Pacific Tides.
-I purchased my Fourth Edition in February, 1974 for $8.25 and poured over its pages in preparation for our field trip to the tide pools at Pacific Grove, California.
+I purchased my Fourth Edition in February 1974 for $8.25 and poured over its pages in preparation for our field trip to the tide pools at Pacific Grove, California.

-Talk about coming full circle, forty years elapsed between my discovery of Hermissenda crassicornis on this color plate in Between Pacific Tides and my real life discovery of it on the Oregon coast.
+Talk about coming full circle.
+Forty years elapsed between my discovery of Hermissenda crassicornis on this color plate in Between Pacific Tides and my real-life discovery of it on the Oregon coast.

 This post was updated on October 15, 2021.